 This was my favorite style of SOTA trip: activating apeak which had never been on-air before.
 This one is out in the far southern end of Death Valley and is accessed via interstate 10.
 You could hike it in a day trip if you wanted, but I made this one an overnight and stayed at the base of the peak the night before.

-Although not part of Death Valley (the valley itself), this part of the park is just as barren as the rest of the region.
+Although not part of Death Valley proper (the valley itself), this part of the park is just as barren as the rest of the region.
 This actually makes for easy traveling since you don’t have to contend with trees, brush, water, or . . . anything really.
-After a good night’s rest I packed up and headed for the peak.
+We drove in after work and arrived at camp well after dark.

 All in all, a very successful activation, a beautiful day, and a good hike.